StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Use prime modulus of $p = 2^{64} + 13$ with some cleverness
 - Use cheaper non-linear, bijective finalizer

-Their improved DotMix is a great start
+Their improved DotMix is a good start

-- We're going to see if we can improve it even more...
+- Can we improve it even more...

 ---
 # Improving DotMix further

 Prime modulus arithmetic is slow and complicated

-- A lot of effort is put into optimizing it in both papers
+- Lots of effort is put into optimizing it in both papers

-- Even better if we could just use native arithmetic
+Would be even better if we could just use native arithmetic

 ---
-# Improving DotMix further
+# Why do we need a prime modulus?

-Why do we need a prime modulus?
+For the proof of collision resistance:

-- For the proof of collision resistance
+- So that $k_j - k_j' ≠ 0$ is guaranteed to be invertible
-- So $k_j - k_j' ≠ 0$ is guaranteed to be invertible
+- Recall: $w = (k_j - k_j')^{-1} \delta \pmod p$

 ---
 # Binary pedigrees?

-Why are pedigree coordinates integers?
+Why are pedigree coordinates arbitrary integers?

 - Because the task tree is $n$-ary

-But forking tasks is inherently binary...
+Forking tasks is inherently binary — you don't fork multiple tasks

 - Can we make pedigree coordinates binary instead?